5 Steps to a Better Stronger Small Business – The Article

 Of all the small businesses that succeed, 75% of those make it because they have a 'Turn Key System' - The e-Myth Revisited, Michael Gerber

-- Instrument for success.
 You wouldn't want to drive a car without a speedometer or a gas gauge.
 However, several businesses we talk with do just that.
-The common answer we get when we ask how an owner judge’s successful progress is financial statements, such as profit and loss statements or a balance sheet.
+The common answer to "how do you measure success" is through finanical statements, such as profit and loss statements or a balance sheet.
 As important as these instruments are, they tend to be historical documents, i.e. they tell you what's happened not what could happen.
-We advocate a balanced scorecard approach where financials, customer experience, operational capability, and the performance of organizational assets (such as people) get considered.
+We advocate a balanced scorecard approach where financials, customer experience, operational capability, and the performance of organizational assets (such as people and capital) get considered.
 The action plan is;

 - Convert / map the strategic plan to top level metrics,